North Channel Naval Duel: Aftermath

-Thirty-five men were sent from Ranger to Drake to take charge and assess the damage; and the next three days were spent making repairs, while moving slowly north-westward between Ireland and Scotland.
-A cargo brig which came too close was captured, and used as extra accommodations.
+Thirty-five men were sent from Ranger to Drake to take charge and assess the damage; and the next three days were spent making repairs, while moving slowly northwestward between Ireland and Scotland.
+A cargo brig which came too close was captured and was used as extra accommodations.
 Six Irish fisherman who had been captured on the first Carrickfergus expedition were allowed to take a boat and go home, taking with them three sick Irish sailors, a present of sails from Drake, and money from Jones.
 On their return they reported the concern Jones was showing for Dobbs, who remained gravely injured.
 Meanwhile, the Royal Navy had sent out several larger warships in pursuit.
 Despite Drakes lameness, they never caught a glimpse of the slowly escaping Americans.
 The only real trouble Jones had was with his Lieutenant, Thomas Simpson, who had command of the Drake and at one point on the voyage sailed out of sight.

 The news of the battle reached France much faster than Jones did, and the Americans were welcomed as heroes.
 In response to the battle, several British militia units were hastily redeployed to coastal areas.
 Local seaports also equipped themselves with artillery to defend themselves against further raids and the gentry banded together in volunteer battalions to support the militia.
-Thenceforward, the British press paid very close attention to every move Jones made; struggling to reconcile the malicious rumours of his murders and piracy with the evidence of his chivalrous and far from bloodthirsty behaviour on the Ranger mission (back in France, he wrote kind and thoughtful letters to the Earl of Selkirk, and to the family of Dobbs, who had died of his wounds within a couple of days).
+Thenceforward, the British press paid very close attention to every move Jones made; struggling to reconcile the malicious rumours of his murders and piracy with the evidence of his chivalrous and far from bloodthirsty behaviour on the Ranger mission.